v2rayA/v2raya.github.io/content/en/docs/prologue/installation/redhat.md

 ```

 Enter the toolbox:

 ```bash
 toolbox enter
 ```

 Enable the copr repository:

 ```bash
 sudo dnf copr enable zhullyb/v2rayA
 ```

 Download packages:

 ```bash
 dnf download --resolve v2ray-core v2rayA
 ```

 Exit to host:

 ```bash
 exit
 ```

 Install downloaded packages on the host:

 ```bash
 rpm-ostree install ./*.rpm
 ```

+{{% notice warning %}}
-> Warning: Be aware of the race condition where downloaded packages got replaced by unprivileged malware before installing it on the host.
+Warning: Be aware of the race condition where downloaded packages got replaced by unprivileged malware before installing it on the host.
+{{% /notice %}}

 Then, reboot your PC, either by GUI or by command:

 ```bash
 systemctl reboot
 ```

 Enable and start `v2rayA`:

 ```bash
 sudo systemctl enable --now v2raya.service
 ```